-- The part that makes you spend more than you have may try to make you feel a sense of enjoyment and freedom. - The part that is saving more than you need may try to make you feel safe and secure. - Laziness may be trying to relieve you of tension and stress - Wishing other people to fail in their projects may be an attempt at making yourself feel more valuable instead of feeling left behind.
+- The part that makes you spend more than you have may try to make you feel a sense of enjoyment and freedom. - The part that is saving more than you need may try to make you feel safe and secure. - Laziness may be trying to relieve you of tension and stress - Wishing other people to fail in their projects may be an attempt at making yourself feel more valuable instead of feeling left behind. - And so on...

-Step 4: Imagine that the criticism belongs to an inner part of you that is trying to accomplish something valuable.
-What is it trying to do that is good for you?
-What feeling is it trying to get you to by getting rid of, repressing, or changing the thought, emotion or behaviour it is targeting?
+Step 4: Imagine that the criticism belongs to a different part of you that is also trying to accomplish something valuable.

+- What is it trying to do that is good for you? - What feeling is it trying to get you to by getting rid of, repressing, or changing the thought, emotion or behaviour it is targeting with its criticism?